The Masonic Grand Lodge of the Order of Illuminati for Germany

 Berlin: ‘Victoria of Prussia’, constituted in October 1905; dissolved after the liquidation.

-Berlin: ‘Faust zur Wahrhaftigkeit’ [Grip of Truthfulness] inaugurated as a lodge on 25th June 1906, joined union 3 September 1907; merged with ‘Bayreuth’ Lodge in Berlin.
+Berlin: ‘Faust zur Wahrhaftigkeit’ [Grip of Truthfulness] inaugurated as a lodge on 25th June 1906, joined the union 3 September 1907; merged with ‘Bayreuth’ Lodge in Berlin.

 Bernburg: ‘Zur treuen Bruderhand’ [True Hand of Brotherhood], constituted on 4th October 1905, joined end of 1907.

-Breslau: ‘Eberhardt zu Liebe und Vertrauen’ [Eberhardt of Trust and Love], constituted on 25th January 1908, joined union 1910; of its 8 members a few joined the ‘Settegast zur deutschen Treue’ [Settegast Loyal German] Lodge in Breslau (Hamburg).
+Breslau: ‘Eberhardt zu Liebe und Vertrauen’ [Eberhardt of Trust and Love], constituted on 25th January 1908, joined the union 1910; of its 8 members a few joined the ‘Settegast zur deutschen Treue’ [Settegast Loyal German] Lodge in Breslau (Hamburg).

 Chemnitz: ‘Archimedes zu den drei Zirkeln’ [Archimedes of the Three Circles], constituted 22nd August 1899 under the name ‘Concordia’; adopted name ‘Zum wahren Weg’ [True Way] in 1901, and in 1909 its present name; dissolved after the liquidation of the union.

-Cuxhaven: ‘Zur siegenden wahrheit’ [Truth Triumphant], constituted 9th July 1898; after the union’s liquidation moved to Provincial Grand Lodge of Saxony as ‘In Treue fest’ [True Faith].
+Cuxhaven: ‘Zur siegenden wahrheit’ [Truth Triumphant], constituted 9th July 1898; after the union’s liquidation moved to Grand Provincial Lodge of Saxony as ‘In Treue fest’ [True Faith].

 Elbingerode: ‘Glückauf!’
-[Good Luck], const. on 10th April 1901; in 1906 a few members moved to the United Lodge in Wernigerode (Harz).
+[Good Luck], constituted on 10th April 1901; in 1906 a few members moved to the United Lodge in Wernigerode (Harz).

-Gotha: ‘Wachsenburg’, const. on 14th August 1907, entered union September 1910.
+Gotha: ‘Wachsenburg’, constituted on 14th August 1907, entered union September 1910.

-Güsten: ‘Zur Morgenröte’ [Dawn], const.
-18th August 1899; a few members transferred to United Lodge in Dessau in 1905.
+Güsten: ‘Zur Morgenröte’ [Dawn], constituted 18th August 1899; a few members transferred to United Lodge in Dessau in 1905.

-Halle: ‘Baldur zu den drei Flammen’ [Baldur of the Three Flames], formerly allied to Independent Masonic Order and the Second Prussian Grand Lodge, entered union as a lodge in July 1904; in 1910 a small number of members moved to union lodge in Dessau and after dissolution of union to a lodge of Odd Fellows in Halle.
+Halle: ‘Baldur zu den drei Flammen’ [Baldur of the Three Flames], formerly allied to Independent Masonic Order and the Second Prussian Grand Lodge, entered union as a lodge in July 1904; in 1910 a small number of members moved to union lodge in Dessau and after the dissolution of the union to a lodge of Odd Fellows in Halle.

 Hamburg; ‘Zur Bruderkette’ [Fraternal Links], founded as ‘Zur goldenen Weltkugel’ [Golden Globe] Lodge of the Reformed Citizen’s Masonic Order; then part of German Lodge Union in Munich as Grand Lodge, entering union under later name on 17th January 1904, the remaining members transferring to ‘Friedrich zur Bruderkette’ union lodge at Hamburg in 1904.